From sumo wrestling to cosplay to futuristic robots and inventions, there are plenty of things to do in Nagoya to keep

 8) Look Out Over the City at Nagoya TV Tower

-One of the main Nagoya tourist attractions and landmarks is the Nagoya TV Tower that soars to a height of 180 metres.
+One of the main Nagoya tourist attractions and landmarks is the Nagoya TV Tower which soars to a height of 180 metres.

 The tower’s claim to fame is that it’s the oldest of its kind in Japan (it was completed in 1954) and was built before the infamous Tokyo Tower.

-The observation deck is located 100 metres above the ground and looks out over Nagoya and the neighbouring Hisaya-odori Park.
+The Nagoya TV Tower observation deck is located 100 metres above the ground and looks out over Nagoya and the neighbouring Hisaya-odori Park.

 9) Or Ascend Midland Square Sky Promenade Instead

-If high towers and observation decks are what you’re into, visit Midland Square, the city’s tallest building and located opposite Nagoya Station.
+If high towers and observation decks are what you’re into, visit Midland Square, the city’s tallest building and located opposite Nagoya Station in the city center.

 The skyscraper opened in 2007 and is 247 metres tall!
 You’ll find shops, chic boutiques, restaurants, and cafes on the first floor stories and a cinema on the fifth.

 The Midland Square Sky Promenade is easily the biggest attraction though, located on the top three floors of the building.
 Here, there’s an open-air observation deck with sweeping panoramic views over Nagoya.

-If you’re wondering what to see in Nagoya, come up here to get an aerial view of the JR Central Towers, Nagoya Castle and Nagoya Port.
-It’s a Nagoya must see!
+If you’re wondering what to see in Nagoya, come up to the Sky Promenade get an aerial view of the JR Central Towers, Nagoya Castle, and Nagoya Port.
+It’s a Nagoya must-see!

 On the 41st and 42nd stories are also several fancy restaurants serving various cuisines alongside impressive views of the city.